-Learn some of my basic painting tips on how to paint a room.
-The tips include ceiling, trim, and baseboard, perfect for beginners.
+Learn some of my best techniques on how to paint a room.
+The tips include ceiling, trim, and baseboard and are perfect for beginners.

 - paint (one with primer is a great idea)